National Centers for Environmental Information (NCEI)

 Studies in East Asia Tectonics and Resources (SEATAR)

 Geological and geophysical data from the SEATAR project .
 The SEATAR project was funded through the National Science Foundation's International Decade of Ocean Exploration (IDOE) program, and involves investigators from several academic institutions.

 SEATAR is a comprehensive study of the relationship between the Southeast Asian tectonic framework and the genesis of metalliferous ores and hydrocarbons.
 It is the result of a 1973 workshop held in Bangkok and is sponsored by the Committee for Coordination of Joint Prospecting for Mineral Resources in Asian Offshore Areas/Intergovernmental Oceanographic Commission (CCOP/IOC).

 DESCRIPTION OF DATA

 1. SEATAR atlas data*:

 b.
 1 reel of 35-mm microfilm and 1 microfiche containing Lamont-Doherty Geological Observatory (LDGO) sonobuoy data, data locations, and water depths.

 c.
 9 microfiche containing LDGO seismic profiles.

-2. Additional SEATAR data available from NGDC
+2. Additional SEATAR data

 1 magnetic tape containing sediment descriptions, texture, and geochemical analyses for 8,168 samples as compiled by Scripps Institution of Oceanography.
 This portion of the data set is available for free download online.